gbonilla18/segex/INSTALL.md

 For production version, change values for `debug_errors_to_browser` and `debug_caller_info` to `"no"`.
-This is important because CGI errors may contain sensitive information such as user names, and we do not want everyone to see them.
+This is important because CGI errors may contain sensitive information such as user names, and you do not want everyone to see them.

-### Edit `.htaccess` or `httpd.conf`
+### Edit Apache configuration file(s)
 If `AllowOverride` is set in your main Apache configuration file (on CentOS Linux it is `/etc/httpd/conf/httpd.conf`), you will have to modify `.htaccess` file in the `cgi-bin/` directory to reflect the correct URI path to `index.cgi`.
-This is because the .htaccess file included in Segex distribution enables URI rewriting, and without verifying that the path it uses is correct, URIs may be rewritten incorrectly:
+This is because the `.htaccess` file included in Segex distribution enables URI rewriting, and without verifying that the path it uses is correct, URIs may be rewritten incorrectly:

-Here is example of the `AllowOverride` setting in httpd.conf that enables overrides:
+Here is example of the `AllowOverride` setting in `httpd.conf` that enables
+overrides:

 	<Directory "/var/www/cgi-bin">
 	   AllowOverride Options FileInfo
 	   ...

 Here is the line in `cgi-bin/.htaccess` that may need to be changed (for example, if you call your segex executable directory "segex2", you would have to change "segex" to "segex2" below:

 	RewriteRule ^$ /cgi-bin/segex/index.cgi